ARBUCHELI/BOOKSHELF-REACT-APP/README.md

 ![1](https://github.com/anferebu/BOOKSHELF-REACT-APP/blob/master/Responsive.jpg)

-The user can interact with the app, using the Move to ... button which allows to send the books to different shelves.
+The user can interact with the app, using the Move to ... button which allows the user to send the books to different shelves.

 ![2](https://github.com/anferebu/BOOKSHELF-REACT-APP/blob/master/Changing%20shelf.jpg)